saulocantanhede/tfgreek2/docs/features/referent.md

 ## Feature description

-This feature stores information about the referent (person, item, etc) the current node is refering to.
+This feature stores information about the referent (mainly a pronoun) the current node is refering to.
 The value of referent is often crossing the boundaries of sentences and verses and is to a certain degree a discourse feature more than a syntactic.

 ## Feature values